msu-denver-cs/assignment-two-KnifeHand/CarParts/README.md

 5. Created links between the index pages of cars and products.

+6. Ensured that required fields are present.

+7. Ensured price fields are numeric and at least one cent.

+8. Made sure title are unique for products and vin numbers

+9. Attempted to validate and assert images match a given format.
+Check FIXME's.

+10. Updated unit tests that Rails provided, both to conform to the constraints imposed on the model and to verigy the new code added.

 This README would normally document whatever steps are necessary to get the application up and running.